 The most commonly used views are Half Horizontally, Half Vertically, and Overlay, as they all “mix” pixels of the two input images into a single picture.
 The two Half variations allow viewing a part of the first and a part of the second image, separated by a line.
 The position of the line can be set by the user through the Balance slider.

-The Overlay view blends pixels of the two images and, as before, the user decides the weight to be given to the first and second input.
+The Overlay view blends pixels of the two images.
+As before, the user decides the weight to be given to the first and second input.

 In our scenario, the most effective choice is to show how well the perimeter wall superposes by recording a video while we change the balance in the Half Vertically display mode.
 Of course, we can use Amped FIVE’s DVR Screen Capture tool to take the video.

-We see that the alignment is well made, as confirmed by the very good overlay achieved for other buildings in the video.
-Moreover, the wall seems to have not undergone any change in time, which is what we wanted to know in our example.
+We see that the alignment is well made.
+That is confirmed by the very good overlay achieved for other buildings in the video.
+Moreover, the wall seems to have not undergone any change in time.
+That is what we wanted to know in our example.

 Before we say goodbye, there’s an important warning: you can use the Perspective Aligner tool for matching planar objects ONLY (e.g., license plates, paper on a table, lines on the ground).
 On the contrary, it is not appropriate to use this tool for aligning, say, someone’s face through several frames.